amplience/amplience-bigcommerce-catalyst/docs/amplience/blog.md

 ## How does this work

-This page uses the [Amplience Filter API](https://amplience.com/developers/docs/apis/content-delivery/filter-api/) to return blogs and display as cards.
+This page uses the [Amplience Filter API](https://amplience.com/developers/docs/apis/content-delivery/filter-api/) to return blogs and displays as cards.

 You can sort by the following values, using ascending or descending order:

-- default
+- date
 - author
 - title